mikerowehl/mikerowehl.github.com/_posts/2020-10-23-google-oauth-tokens-in-golang.markdown

 There's a
 [nice clean JWT library](https://github.com/dgrijalva/jwt-go) that looks like it's still in pretty regular use.
-And it does work very well, it can just be a bit tough to dig up a good RSA based example of validation.
+And it does work very well.
+It can just be a bit tough to dig up a good RSA based example of validation.
-There are some convenience functions in jwt-go that make is pretty simple to setup.
+There are some convenience functions in jwt-go that make it pretty simple to setup.
 But there are a bunch of examples around that seem to pre-date some of the convenience functions.
 So even the good samples can sometimes be a bit intimidating.
 Plus the tokens that you get back from Google embed a key id that you need to use to lookup the right certificate from their public listing.
 So I put together a sample using a current version of jwt-go:

 <script src="https://gist.github.com/mikerowehl/3094498f6227571c736d3662e4cb2ae5.js"></script>